Protect Our Planet

 Synthetic, or man-made fabrics like polyester, acrylic, & nylon are often reserved for specific applications such as activewear & swimwear.
 First introduced in the 1930s, they are not biodegradable & their production requires extensive chemical processes.
 Synthetic fabrics are responsible for the highest amount of CO2 emissions.

 Semi-synthetic, or man-made fabrics like rayon (modal/bamboo), were introduced in 1905.
 While biodegradable, semi-synthetic fabrics are prone to pilling & lack color retention.
 Sourced from trees, their fibers typically mandate the destruction of natural ecosystems, loss of biodiversity, extensive chemical treatment, & occupational exposure to carbon disulfide.

 2. Under what conditions was the fabric produced?

 Within the industry, manufacturing ethics & regulations differ.
 Production of fabrics is most important when considering natural & semi-synthetic fabrics.

 Natural fabrics require the least chemical treatment, but are sometimes treated irresponsibly to create short-lived benefits such as anti-wrinkle & anti-microbial.
-When this is avoided & fibers are farmed responsibly by limiting water waste & spot spraying pesticides—natural fabrics are the most environmentally-friendly.
+When this is avoided & fibers are farmed responsibly by improving soil management, limiting water waste, & spot spraying pesticides—natural fabrics are the most environmentally-friendly.

 While a few semi-synthetic fabric producers may employ a sustainable production model, their production is limited & cannot scale to support the global population without clearing forests.
 The overwhelming majority of semi-synthetic fabric in the global market is a direct result of detrimental deforestation practices.